freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/comparison-with-the-less-than-or-equal-to-operator.md

 ---

 ## Description

 <section id='description'>

-The less than or equal to operator (<code>&lt;=</code>) compares the values of two numbers.
-If the number to the left is less than or equal to the number to the right, it returns <code>true</code>.
-If the number on the left is greater than the number on the right, it returns <code>false</code>.
-Like the equality operator, <code>less than or equal to</code> converts data types.
+The less than or equal to operator (`<=`) compares the values of two numbers.
+If the number to the left is less than or equal to the number to the right, it returns `true`.
+If the number on the left is greater than the number on the right, it returns `false`.
+Like the equality operator, `less than or equal to` converts data types.

-<strong>Examples</strong>
+**Examples**

 ```js
 4   <= 5  // true